New Gun Owners and FAQ

 i.
 CA requires a second proof of residency.
 This can be any utility bill for services at your residence from the past three months, i.e. electricity, cable, etc. (not cellphone), a signed lease agreement or current government issued license other than CA driver's license or ID, i.e. CCW, FFL, COE, etc. There are other documents accepted but these are the common ones.

 Yes, we sell firearms through our website and using various online marketplaces such as Gunbroker.
 We can order most firearms from one of our many distributors and receive it within a timely matter.

 3. CAN I PURCHASE A GUN ONLINE?
 HOW DOES THAT WORK?

 Yes, firearms can legally be purchased online.
 The purchaser buys the firearm thru an online dealer or distributor who sends the firearm to a dealer (Federal Firearms Licensee, FFL) for transfer.
 Once the firearm is received by the FFL, the purchaser arrives at the FFL for the transfer of the firearm.
 It's the transferring FFL's responsibility to fulfill the State/Federal requirements for the transfer.
 Firearms cannot be shipped directly to the purchaser.
 Curio & Relic (C&R) license holders are able to receive C&R firearms directly in some states (not CA).

-The required CA 10-day wait for all firearm purchases starts as soon as we submit the DROS (dealer record of sale) to CA DOJ.
+The required CA 10-day wait for all firearm purchases starts as soon as the DROS (dealer record of sale) is submitted to CA DOJ.
 This can only be submitted once the firearm(s) and purchaser are at the shop to fill out paperwork.